alexandermorgan/vis-framework/doc/api/install_and_test.rst

 Both with and without virtualenv, if tests fail, ensure you are using the exact package versions indicated in ``requirements.txt``, since they are the versions used by the development team.

 If you are using a development release and automated tests fail, check if those tests also fail on our "Travis CI" test server.
-If so, the VIS development team is already aware of the failure and working toward a fix, since Travis will notify us by email if a test fails.
+If so, the Vizitkadevelopment team is already aware of the failure and working toward a fix, since Travis will notify us by email if a test fails.
 You may also try the version-related advice in the previous paragraph, though you may also wish to prepare a fix for the problem and submit it to us as a GitHub pull request.

 Optional: Install R and ggplot2 for Graphs
 ------------------------------------------

-If you wish to produce graphs with the VIS Framework, you must install an R interpreter and the *ggplot2* library.
+If you wish to produce graphs with the Vizitka, you must install an R interpreter and the *ggplot2* library.
 We test with 3.0.x versions of R.

 If you use a "Windows" computer, download a pre-compiled R interpreter from http://cran.r-project.org.